IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week5.md

 - Navigation buttons for Statistics, Rules

-- Data in achivments updates in real time
+- Data in achievements updates in real time

 - Transition animations between sections take no more than 2 seconds